Untangling the role of temporal and spatial variations in persistance of populations: Some extensions to more complex situations

 The first remark of the authors of \cite{HOLT20} is to consider that we are essentially interested by the beginning of the contamination when, as a first approximation, we can consider that $S(t)$ is almost equal to the initial total population $N$.
 Then the approximate model is : \beq \feq They denote respectively by the subscripts $n$ and $s$ the values of parameters in ''normal'' periods and periods when the ''social distancing'' is in effect.
 They adopt, according to the current literature, the following realistic values .

 and they discuss the case $T=30$.
-We have done a simulation with these parameters, with $2 T= 60$ and $m = 0.005$ and obtained the same picture than \cite{HOLT20} (see figure \ref{Holtmoi}) which confirms that we are actually running the same model but our objective is not to reproduce \cite{HOLT20} results but to complete them.
+We have done a simulation with these parameters and $m = 0.005$ as they did.
+We obtained the same picture than \cite{HOLT20} (see figure \ref{Holtmoi}) which confirms that we are actually running the same model but our objective is not to reproduce \cite{HOLT20} results but to complete them.
 For this purpose we consider the effect of migration, in the case of a small phase shift in the application of social distancing.
 We assume that $\varphi = 4$ days.

 In the absence of migration the linear model is : \beq \feq If we multiply the dynamic of $I_i$ by the factor 10 (which means a change unit for the time) we have : \beq \feq which we read as the ''$(±1)$model'': \beq \feq with $\eps = 0.012$.
 To $T = 30$ and a phase shift of $4$ days in the model (\ref{Holt1}) correspond $T = 3$ a shift of $0.133$ in (\ref{Holt3basic}).